NVIDIA/modulus/modulus/experimental/sfno/README.md

 ### Model packages

-By default, Makani will save out a model package when training starts.
+By default, the code will save out a model package when training starts.
 Model packages allow easily contain all the necessary data to run the model.
 This includes statistics used to normalize inputs and outputs, unpredicted static channels and even the code which appends celestial features such as the cosine of the solar zenith angle.
 Read more about model packages [here](networks/Readme.md).

-## Contributing

-Thanks for your interest in contributing.
-There are many ways to contribute to this project.

-- If you find a bug, let us know and open an issue.
-Even better, if you feel like fixing it and making a pull-request, we are incredibly grateful for that. 🙏
-- If you feel like adding a feature, we encourage you to discuss it with us first, so we can guide you on how to best achieve it.

-While this is a research project, we aim to have functional unit tests with decent coverage.
-We kindly ask you to implement unit tests if you add a new feature and it can be tested.

 ## Further reading